Therightstome/QUANTICS_AiiDA_Complete_Installation_Usage_Guide/README.md

-# Firstly, you should got docs file read and finish QUANTICS_AiiDA_Complete_Installation_Usage_Guide.md.
+# Firstly, you should go to docs file read and finish QUANTICS_AiiDA_Complete_Installation_Usage_Guide.md.
 Then continue the remained part.
 # QUANTICS Professional GUI

 A professional interface for QUANTICS quantum dynamics calculations with support for both local execution and AiiDA workflow management.